For Seattle, layoffs at Amazon, Meta and across tech a mixed blessing

 Some tech companies have blamed the cooling housing market for cuts.
 Seattle-based Redfin, a brokerage and listing site, announced this month it would lay off 862 employees nationwide, including 75 in Washington, and shut down its house-flipping business.
 That followed an earlier cut of 470 jobs nationwide in June.
 Redfin employed roughly 6,500 workers late last year.

-Economists and other market experts caution that it’s too early to know whether recent layoffs portend a broader slowdown in the tech industry, which as recently as September was adding thousands of jobs a month, state data show.
+Economists and other market experts caution that it’s too early to know whether recent layoffs portend a broader slowdown in the tech industry, which as recently as September was adding thousands of jobs a month, state data shows.
 And many of the recently announced layoffs won’t show up in state employment data for several months.

 More broadly, despite the size of some recent layoffs, all job cuts announced so far represent only a tiny fraction of the region’s tech workforce.
 State data shows more than 160,000 workers at Seattle-area firms, and more than 190,000 statewide, at companies focused on information technology.